Sensor technologies and measuring principles

 Thermal Conductivity (TC)

-With thermal conductivity (TC), toxic and flammable gases can be measured in high concentrations of up to 100% by volume.
-The functional principle is similar to that of catalytic combustion, including the "Wheatstone's bridge" circuit.
+The thermal conductivity (TC) principle is used to measure toxic and flammable gases in high concentrations of up to 100% by volume.
+The way it functions is similar to that of catalytic combustion, including the "Wheatstone's bridge" circuit.
 The difference between the two is in the measured element: Thermal conductivity does not measure flammability, and consequently does not rely on oxygen being present.
-A second gas with a different thermal conductivity level, suich as air, is therefore required as a reference.
+A second gas with a different thermal conductivity level, such as air, is therefore required as a reference.

 • Toxic and flammable gases